rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

    <pre>
 Downloading https://nodejs.org/dist/v5.0.0/node-v5.0.0-darwin-x64.tar.xz...
 ######################################################################## 100.0%
-perl: warning: Setting locale failed.
-perl: warning: Please check that your locale settings:
-   LC_ALL = (unset),
-   LC_CTYPE = "en_US.utf-",
-   LANG = "en_US.UTF-8"
-    are supported and installed on your system.
-perl: warning: Falling back to the standard locale ("C").
-tar: Failed to set default locale nvm is not compatible with the npm config "prefix" option: currently set to "/Users/mac/~/.nvm/versions/node/v5.0.0" Run `npm config delete prefix` or `nvm use --delete-prefix v5.0.0` to unset it.
+nvm is not compatible with the npm config "prefix" option: currently set to "/Users/mac/~/.nvm/versions/node/v5.0.0" Run `npm config delete prefix` or `nvm use --delete-prefix v5.0.0` to unset it.
    </pre>